vishaunj/vishaunj/README.md

 # Welcome to my GitHub 👋
-## This page is a showcase of all the projects I've worked on and the commits I've made.

 ### Who am I? 🤔

 I am a software developer in the making.
-I am currently majoring in Computer Programming and Applications with a minor in Biolgy at Florida State University.
-I am also teaching myself the the fundamental and technical skills necessary fo software development.
+I am currently majoring in Computer Programming and Applications, with a minor in Biolgy, at Florida State University.
+I am also teaching myself the fundamental and technical skills necessary fo software development.

 ### Portfolio 📁